 Food Co-ops in Focus

-Kevin Gillespie, celebrity chef from the Woodfire Grill in Atlanta and sixth season Top Chef finalist, has been traveling around the country exploring farm fields and grocery aisles as part of this year’s celebration of the United Nations International Year of Cooperatives.
-The 2012 International Year of Cooperatives allows us to shine the spotlight on the role co-ops and delicious food can play in bringing communities together.
+In 2012, Kevin Gillespie, celebrity chef from the Woodfire Grill in Atlanta and sixth season Top Chef finalist, traveled around the country exploring farm fields and grocery aisles as part of the celebration of the United Nations International Year of Cooperatives.
+The 2012 International Year of Cooperatives allowed us to shine the spotlight on the role co-ops and delicious food can play in bringing communities together.

-One of the ways we are honoring the year is by filming Kevin’s discoveries on the road.
-Kevin has gone from city to city exploring organic farms, community gardens and food co-ops.
-We are thrilled to present this 13-episode online video series showcasing what he’s uncovered about the amazing food that co-ops offer and ways co-ops bring farmers, producers and shoppers together.
+One of the ways we honored the year was by filming Kevin’s discoveries on the road.
+Kevin traveled from city to city exploring organic farms, community gardens and food co-ops.
+This 13-episode online video series showcases what he uncovered about the amazing food that co-ops offer and ways co-ops bring farmers, producers and shoppers together.